 The Revision Rollback feature allows users to restore all files within an entire folder to an earlier version before a selected date.
 This feature is particularly useful in situations where all items in a folder might have been compromised or corrupted on a specific date (for example, through a ransomware infection).
 All files in that directory and lower will be restored back to a former, healthy state.

-The Software as a Service (SaaS) model is a hosting option that allows the Anchor service to be completely housed and maintained by Axcient.
-With the SaaS model, partners can manage Anchor without needing to install and manage the server.
-As an alternative to a SaaS environment, the Anchor service can be installed in a private cloud environment, which gives partners the ability to manage their own server within their internal infrastructure.
+The Software as a Service (SaaS) model is a hosting option that allows the X360Sync service to be completely housed and maintained by Axcient.
+With the SaaS model, partners can manage X360Sync without needing to install and manage the server.
+As an alternative to a SaaS environment, the X360Sync service can be installed in a private cloud environment, which gives partners the ability to manage their own server within their internal infrastructure.

 secure share link